cvteras/cvteras/README.md

 ## Hi 👋

-A bunch of quant stuff
+A bunch of quant stuff herein

 **Repositories are regularly added sequentially**
 ___________________________________________